digicademy/hydra-scraper/README.md

 ## Roadmap

-- Add a (regex?) filter option to exclude certain files and check CVMA API issues
+- Check CVMA API issues
 - Enable checking `schema:dateModified` when collating paged results
 - Implement a JSON return (including dateModified, number of resources, errors)
 - Add conversion routines, i.e. for LIDO to CGIF or for the RADAR version of DataCite/DataVerse to CGIF